 Serious and urgent questions should be asked by the NSW Government of Santos, has aquifer connectivity already occurred in the Pilliga?

-Part 2 of this investigation by NWPA will be published shortly highlighting further drilling, NSW Government commitments and peer-reviewed studies of the Gunnedah-Oxley Basin.
+Part 2 of this investigation by NWPA has been published highlighting further drilling, NSW Government commitments and peer-reviewed studies of the Gunnedah-Oxley Basin.

 All government documents quoted in this article can be accessed here